kalafus/MachineLearningCurves/README.md

 ## Contribution Guidelines
 - Contributions are welcome!
 Please open a pull request or submit an issue if you have suggestions, corrections, or new ideas.
-- If you'd like to contribute new white papers or code, please ensure that the content aligns with the repository’s focus on machine learning research.
+- If you'd like to contribute new abstract papers or code, please ensure that the content aligns with the repository’s focus on machine learning research.

 ## Licensing